Qu'Appelle River: Mining production in the Qu'Appelle Valley corridor and impacts

 Saskatchewan's potash production is heavily concentrated in the Qu'Appelle Valley corridor.
-As of 2013 there are six mines operating and eight mines in the proposal stage located in the Qu'Appelle River Watershed.
+As of 2013 there are six mines operating and eight mines in the proposal stage in the Qu'Appelle River Watershed.
 Mines in this area access the water necessary for production from three different source points—the Qu'Appelle River system itself, groundwater, and Lake Diefenbaker (which comes from the Saskatoon South East Water Supply System—SSEWS).
 Because potash operations are reliant on water sources, this area of Saskatchewan is very attractive for potash production.

 Pipelines in the Qu'Appelle Valley

 There are two major pipelines that run through the Qu'Appelle Valley Corridor.
 The first is the TransCanada Mainline system that runs from the border of Alberta and Saskatchewan, straight through to Manitoba, Ontario and part of Quebec.
 This pipeline is owned by TransCanada Pipelines Limited.
 The second is the Enbridge Mainline System.
 Owned by Enbridge Pipelines Inc., this system is used to transport petroleum products as well as natural gas liquids from Western Canada across to Manitoba and down into the United States.
 An initiative in 2015 by the Nature Conservancy of Canada worked to create safe and ecosystem friendly hiking trails that follow the pipeline routes in order to bring awareness to the fragile ecosystem of the Qu'Appelle Valley.